+Importantly, diversity has been shown to significantly improve a company’s financial performance, with companies in the top 25% for racial and ethnic diversity being 35% more likely to see financial returns greater than average.
 Diversity should be a priority for your team, especially if you’re hoping to improve performance.
-This diversity can and should include diversity of race, ethnicity, gender, age, personality, and more.
+This diversity can and should include differences of race, ethnicity, gender, age, personality, and more.
 Different perspectives and opinions will help your team make well-rounded decisions.

 Learn more about how you can manage conflict with your team here.

 Perhaps one of the more apparent strategies to improve team performance is to increase access to training and development programs.
 Incentivize regular growth and allow easy access to reading material, videos, conferences, and more to help employees learn how to improve their performance.
 Give your team access to the tools they need to grow-- you might even consider including a performance management group in your planning to help you reach your goals.